 Care and Feeding of Refrigerated Starter

-When you first put your starter ‘stash’ into the fridge,
+When you first put your ‘stash’ into the fridge, leave the

-leave the cover loose until the mixture is chilled throughout, or the
+cover loose until the mixture is chilled throughout, or the pressure

-pressure will cause it to explode—what a mess that would be!
-After
+inside the container will cause it to explode—what a mess that

-about 36-48 hours, you can tighten down the lid.
-I keep mine in the one-litre
+would make!
+After about 48 hours, you can tighten down the lid.
+I keep

-glass wire-bail jar that is on my website.
-It’s small enough not
+mine in the glass wire-bail jar that’s on my website.
+It’s

-to take up too much valuable fridge room and large enough to take out
+small enough not to take up too much valuable fridge room and large enough

-and feed without having to transfer the starter to a different container.
+to take out and feed without having to transfer the starter to a different

-It has a tight-fitting top, so if it accidentally turns over, all my
+container.
+It has a tight-fitting top, so if it accidentally turns over,

-precious stash isn’t spilled.
-Plus, you can see clearly through
+all my precious stash isn’t spilled.
+Plus, you can see clearly

-the glass jar and watch what's going on with your new partner in breadmaking.
+through the glass jar and watch what's going on with your new partner

-About once a month, take your starter stash out of the fridge, stir it well, (with my Handmade Bamboo Starter
+stash out of the fridge, stir it well, (with my Handmade Bamboo Starter

 your sticky starter as well as lots of other things) reduce the volume

-put it back into the fridge, without tightening down the lid, of course,
+to happen, put it back into the fridge, without tightening down the lid,

-until it is thoroughly cold and asleep.
-After it has been refrigerated
+of course, until it is thoroughly cold and asleep.
+After it has been

-for a couple of weeks or so, it’s entirely normal to see some beige
+refrigerated for a while, it’s entirely normal to see some beige

 or gray-colored liquid on the top.
 The old-timers called this ‘hooch’ because